About the Author

 (3) donating or involving ourselves with conservation efforts directly.

-My first formal foray into evolutionary biology was during my freshman year at Harvard College.
-I took a seminar on biological mimicry, taught by Mike Canfield, which introduced me to the astounding breadth of biological specimens and materials in the Museum of Comparative Zoology.
-Moreover, his course (together with Naomi Pierce’s entomology class), provided me with foundational concepts and theories, allowing me to take that knowledge and delve even deeper as I continued my studies in the wild.
-I felt at home learning from and collaborating with experts in a subject that I had always been enthralled by, and I never dreamed that several years down the road I would be able to explore rich ecosystems in regions across the world— Costa Rica, Brazil, Panama, Peru, Australia, Indonesia, and Kenya.
+My first formal foray into evolutionary biology was during my freshman year at Harvard.
+I took a seminar on biological mimicry which introduced me to the astounding breadth of biological specimens and materials in the Museum of Comparative Zoology (MCZ).
+A second course in entomology provided me with foundational knowledge, allowing me to contextualize my own personal discoveries in the wild.
+I felt at home learning from and collaborating with experts in a subject that I had always been enthralled by, and I never dreamed that many years down the road I would have explored diverse ecosystems in regions across the world.

-Photographing a hognose pit viper (Porthidium nasutum, left) and catching a bird snake (Pseustes poecilonotus, right) with Roberto Vega on the Atlantic versant of Costa Rica.
+Photographing a hognose pit viper (Porthidium nasutum, left) and catching a bird snake (Pseustes poecilonotus, right) with Roberto Vega on the Atlantic slopes of Costa Rica.
 Photos by Andrés Vega

 Upon graduating with my bachelor’s degree in Integrative Biology, I traveled to Australia to study one of the most atypical and charismatic lizards: the frillneck lizard (Chlamydosaurus kingii), also called “frillies”.
-Under the guidance of Martin Whiting at Macquarie University, I examined the frill’s potential function as a deimatic signal in the Northern Territory at Fogg Dam Conservation Reserve (article link).
+I examined the frill’s potential function as a deimatic signal[3] in the Northern Territory at Fogg Dam Conservation Reserve.
 The fieldwork was challenging.
 My study ran during the wet season with a monsoonal tropical climate, so sporadic localized lightning storms swept through the savannah woodlands almost every day.
 On foot, the lizards were nowhere to be found… frillnecks are cryptic agamids with acute visual and auditory senses, well-suited to circumventing avian predation.
 They would scurry around tree trunks and run up to the canopy well before I noticed them.
 After a week of HOT days but no frillies, I went out at night, and as luck would have it, I found them sleeping high up the trunks of eucalyptus trees.
-It turns out the nocturnal habits of frillneck lizards were not yet documented, so this was a novel method of field sampling for this species.
-I was elated that I could finally bring my study to fruition.
-Near the end of my time ‘down under’, I had an unforgettable trip to Komodo Island, in celebration of my friend, James Baxter-Gilbert’s successful Ph.D. defense.
-Finding blue pit vipers, swimming with manta rays, and of course, being in the presence of dragons— you’ll have to do some digging in my archives (scroll down the main page!) to read about all the encounters 🙂

-Northern Territory, Australia, April 2018.
+Northern Territory, Australia.
 Photo by Greg Clarke.
 Frillies handled with appropriate permits for study!

-Currently, I am a graduate student at the University of Missouri, Columbia, part of the Chipojo Lab advised by Manuel Leal.
-My research centers around the evolution of body size miniaturization in lizards and its implications for behavioral ecology and neuroanatomy.
-So far, I have published a review on miniaturization (article link), which discusses the phenomenon from a phylogenetic perspective and invokes physiological and anatomical constraints as drivers of ecological and morphological traits.
-In the coming years, I will work with the Puerto Rican radiation of dwarf geckos in the genus Sphaerodactylus to more rigorously examine the ideas and predictions I have proposed.
+Currently, I am a graduate student in the Chipojo Lab at Mizzou.
+My research centers around the evolution of body size miniaturization in lizards and its implications for behavioral ecology, physiology, and neuroanatomy.
+So far, I have published a review[7] on miniaturization (see figures below), which discusses the phenomenon from a phylogenetic perspective and invokes physiological and anatomical constraints as drivers of ecological and morphological traits.

 Phylogeny of over 6,000 species illustrating body size variation and evolution in lizards.
 Red to orange colors denote taxa with the smallest body sizes, whereas blue corresponds to large-bodied species.
 Colored circles show 44 miniaturized species representatives which span across 11 families, demonstrating the repeated evolution of miniaturization in the evolutionary history of lizards.